openspending/spendb/README.md

 SpenDB's code is licensed under the GNU Affero Licence except where otherwise indicated.
 A copy of this licence is available in the file ``LICENSE``.

-This application is based on the Open Knowledge Foundation's SpenDB platform.
+This application is based on the Open Knowledge Foundation's OpenSpending platform.